tytydraco/yessleep/out/When_my_husband_said_he_was_haunted_by_the_accident_I_didnt_think_he_meant_literally.md

 My husband, Howard, had been working away for a few days.
 On his way home, he lost control of his car during a downpour and crashed into another car.
 He got lucky.
 The other vehicle wasn't so fortunate, crashing into a transmission tower.
 The driver was a single mom, her 5 year old son in the back.
 Neither survived.

 As the months went by, Howard was plagued with guilt.
-I suggested therapy but he refused.
+I suggested therapy, but he refused.
 I had to remind him daily that it wasn’t his fault.
-That he was a good man, a wonderful husband, and a great father to our 7 year old son, Oscar.
+He was a good man, a wonderful husband, and a great father to our 7 year old son, Oscar.

 “They haunt me, Sasha,” he’d say, his hands shaking.
 I can only imagine what that kind of experience will do to a person's mind.
 One of the hardest things was trying to explain to Oscar why daddy was always sad and didn’t want to play games anymore.